Fireball248/EnemyRandomizer-OLD/README.md

 A working version of Kerr1291's Enemy Randomizer mod for Hollow Knight.

 ## Installation
+If you can find it, move the EnemyRandomizer.dll file into `<Path-To-Hollow Knight>\Hollow Knight\hollow_knight_Data\Managed\Mods\`.

+Otherwise, either:

-Download the mod installer from the HK discord and use that to install this, although it may not be up-to-date.
+Download the mod installer from the HK discord and use that to install it, although it may not be up-to-date.

 OR